rcsgrv/HelpDeskTicketingSystem/README.md

 ### Install Dependencies

-Install required packages:
+To innstall required packages run the following in the terminal:

 pip install -r requirements.txt

 ### Running the Application

-To start the Flask development server run:
+To start the Flask development server run the following in the terminal:

 py main.py